-PRIORITY GOAL ioal A Improve educational outcomes for children.
-A.1 Russell children enter kindergarten ready to learn. - A.2 Russell school age children are proficient in core academic subjects, and graduate high school college- or career-ready. p a B Improve health and safety.
+PRIORITY GOAL A Improve educational A.1 Russell children enter kindergarten ready to learn. outcomes for children.
+A.2 Russell school age children are proficient in core academic subjects, and graduate high school college- or career-ready.
+B Improve health and safety.
 B.1 Residents enjoy good health and a strong sense of well-being.
 B.2 Russell's built environment supports health and safety. С Create strong retail/service C.1 Russell residents are financially secure. centers and expand economic opportunity for all.
-C.2 Existing Russell businesses are encouraged to stay and grow, and new commercial activities are drawn to the area to further stimulate growth. e n te D Increase the availability of high-quality, mixed-income housing.
-D.1 Beecher Terrace replacement housing is located in vibrant, sustainable, mixed-income communities that serves as catalysts for new investment. h s c D.2 Russell offers a variety of high- quality, affordable, and market-rate homeownership and rental housing opportunities. q E community connectivity.
+C.2 Existing Russell businesses are encouraged to stay and grow, and new commercial activities are drawn to the area to further stimulate growth.
+D Increase the availability of high-quality, mixed-income D.1 Beecher Terrace replacement housing is located in vibrant, sustainable, mixed-income communities that serves as catalysts for new investment. housing.
+D.2 Russell offers a variety of high- quality, affordable, and market-rate homeownership and rental housing opportunities. e Improve community connectivity.
 E.1 Russell residents are engaged in their community, civic life, and connected to resources.
-C E.2 Residents have safe and convenient multi-modal transportation options to access services, amenities, and jobs. n to E.3 Russell residents have the skills, tools, and ability to access and use modern technology and the internet. to improved through enhanced code enforcement, expanding the City's homeowner rehabilitation program, collaborating with area non-profits to support existing homeowners, increase homeownership opportunities, and developing new for-sale housing on infill lots in the neighborhood.
+E.2 Residents have safe and convenient multi-modal transportation options to access services, amenities, and jobs.
+E.3 Russell residents have the skills, tools, and ability to access and use modern technology and the internet.

+improved through enhanced code enforcement, expanding the City's homeowner rehabilitation program, collaborating with area nonprofits to support existing homeowners, increase homeownership opportunities, and developing new for-sale housing on infill lots in the neighborhood.